alejandro-perez/pyneedle/README.md

 ### How do I get set up? ###

-* To install just execute: python2 setup.py install
+* To install just execute: python setup.py install

 ### How do I use it? ###
-First you have to select a search engine using the --engine command argument.
+First you have to select a search engine using the `--engine` command argument.
 You can select between:

-* tracker: uses tracker asynchronous search (recommended)
+* `tracker`: uses tracker asynchronous search

-* recoll: uses recoll.
-Searches are executed in a single thread (not recommended).
+* `recoll`: uses recoll.
+Searches are executed in a single thread.

-* recoll_mp: uses recoll.
-Searches are executed in independent processes (recommended)
+* `recoll_mp`: uses recoll.
+Searches are executed in independent processes (does not work with Python >= 3.14 and probably never will)
+* `recoll_nt: uses recoll.
+Searches are executed within a GLib event loop (no threads or processes).

 To perform a filename search, just start writing, and the results will appear as soon as they are available.
 You don't need to include any wildchar, as each word you write will be interpreted as contains(word1) and contains(word2).
 Order does not matter, so <pdf hello> and <hello pdf> will produce the same results.